Midawek/ARC9-Sticker-Pack-Maker/README.md

 [ARC9] Sticker Pack Maker++ is an official cli/python tool that allows you to create stickers in bulk or invidually in to a ready to use addon.

+Currently build 5 is being cooked and before final release I am still working on it.
+If you are interested in trying out, follow the "Using from source" instructions

 ## Features

 - IT IS NOT A FORK but based off the original.